FREQUENTLY ASKED QUESTIONS ABOUT MASSAGGIO GALORE:

 A: Arrrrggghhhhh!
 Oh, how that word cuts me to the quick!

-Call me a Massage Therapist, or an LMP (Licensed Massage Practitioner).
+Call me a Massage Therapist, or an LMT (Licensed Massage Therapist).
 Call me a "masseur", if you really must.
 But a "masseuse" is a girl.
 (In fact, even female LMPs usually don't like being called masseuses, because it harkens back to a day when everyone thought massage was a skeezy and lascivious profession.)

 Q: Is it true that there's a "Massaggio Galore" THEME SONG?